MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-update-records-bulk.md

 ## Example of a checklist

 This example uses a checklist of tasks.
 When you are done with a few tasks, you can mark them as complete.
-You could extend this scenario to a Product Launch checklist, Home Inspection checklist, or other lists.
+You could extend this scenario to a product launch checklist, home inspection checklist, or other lists.

 The following screenshot shows the checklist items in Microsoft Excel where you can check off tasks related to your blogging or posting on social media.
 The table in Excel is called  `ChecklistItems`.
 Here's the [example in Excel](https://blogcode.blob.core.windows.net/pablogassets/BulkUpdate_blog/Bulkupdate_blog.zip).